 Dr. Pesavento says the team is also skilled at transplanting organs that others consider less-than-ideal for transplant — kidneys with a Kidney Donor Profile Index (KDPI) above 85.

 From 2015–2018, the medical center was part of a United Network for Organ Sharing and Centers for Medicare and Medicaid Services project aimed at getting transplant centers to use more high KDPI kidneys.

 “Among the 20 centers involved, we were the second biggest program in that demonstration and used the greatest number of high KDPI kidneys,” Dr. Pesavento says.
 “Our team is skilled at managing care for these recipients to ensure successful outcomes.”

 Maintaining volumes during COVID-19

 Some transplant centers saw significantly reduced volumes during the height of the COVID-19 pandemic.
-While the Ohio State Wexner Medical Center’s living-donor kidney program saw a slight volume reduction, its deceased donor program has already outpaced the 215 transplants performed in 2019 and is on track to perform close to 300 transplants in 2020.
+While the Ohio State Wexner Medical Center’s living-donor kidney program saw a slight volume reduction to 65 in 2020, its deceased donor program outpaced the 215 transplants performed in 2019 with 280 deceased donor transplants in 2020.